 Audrey HornisherAudrey Hornisher Clark Hill

-In her bankruptcy practice, Audrey regularly represents lenders and businesses to assess and resolve issues in chapter 11, 7, and 13 bankruptcies.
-She assisted in the 11 U.S.C. § 363 sale of a national retail chain and has an understanding of the procedures and requirements of selling distressed assets.
-Additionally, Audrey has helped both large lenders and small businesses navigate the path to protect their collateral during a debtor's bankruptcy including filing a proof of claim, lifting the automatic stay, objecting to exemptions and negotiating the use of cash collateral.
-She has experience in representing creditors in adversary proceedings including fraudulent transfer and voidable preference litigation.
+Audrey regularly represents lenders and businesses to assess and resolve issues in chapter 11, 7, and 13 bankruptcies.
+She has represented clients in multiple national bankruptcy sales and understands the process of selling distressed assets.
+Both large lenders and small businesses have engaged her to help navigate the path to protect their collateral during a debtor's bankruptcy, including filing a proof of claim, lifting the automatic stay, objecting to discharge and negotiating the use of cash collateral.
+Additionally, she defends creditors in adversary proceedings including fraudulent transfer and voidable preference litigation.
 While representing a national energy company, she assisted in the negotiation of settling a preference action for .15% of the alleged damages.

-Additionally, Audrey regularly assists lenders and energy companies in assessing their rights and remedies in a secured transaction.
-She assists energy contractors and subcontractors in establishing and enforcing mineral liens.
-Audrey also has experience with analyzing UCC-1 financing statements to determine the validity of the security interest and priority of secured creditors.
-While representing a lender Audrey was able to avoid several previously filed UCC-1 financing statements for failure to comply with the requirements of the Uniform Commercial Code, which increased her client’s priority to the collateral.
+Lenders and energy companies trust Audrey in assessing their rights and remedies in a secured transaction.
+In the energy sector, she regularly assists contractors and subcontractors in establishing and enforcing mineral liens.
+She uses her experience in bankruptcy to counsel clients on implementing liens against a party that is in or considering a bankruptcy filing.
+In the financial sector, she has experience with advising lenders on their security interest by analyzing UCC-1 financing statements to determine the validity and priority.
+In the past, she has increased her client’s priority to collateral by avoiding several previously filed UCC-1 financing statements for failure to comply with the Uniform Commercial Code.

 Prior to joining Clark Hill Strasburger, Audrey served as a judicial law clerk for Chief Judge Ronald B. King of the U.S. Bankruptcy Court in the Western District of Texas.
 She utilizes her clerkship experience to provide a unique and valuable perspective of her clients' issues.